odoare/BiRR/readme.md

 - Rooms not necessarly parallelepipedic

-- more microphones configurations
+- More microphones configurations

-- multiple inputs (and ability to place multiple virtual source in the room in the same interface)
+- Multiple inputs (and ability to place multiple virtual source in the room in the same UI)

 ## Contact

 olivier.doare@ensta-paris.fr